Decentralized-Systems-and-Applications/Federated_Learning_with_Blockchain_for_Distributed_Hospitals/README.md

 ## 💡 Motivation
 Healthcare institutions cannot share patient data due to strict privacy regulations, leading to isolated data silos.
-**Federated Learning** enables decentralized training across hospitals, while **Blockchain** provides a trusted and auditable coordination layer.
+**Federated Learning** enables distributed training across hospitals, while **Blockchain** provides a trusted and auditable coordination layer.

 > *Bring the AI to the data — not the data to the AI.*